 Logisticians, to meet your customers' demands, adopt IoT

-IoT is a new technology, and as such can be complicated to address.
-The purpose of this article is to help you understand the specifics of IoT.
-You will then be able to seize the opportunities that exist to connect your business and to respond to the increasing demands for transparency from your customers.
-In addition to the contributions of technologies such as RFID/QR Code, IoT, GSM on your Supply Chain, it is essential to keep in mind that the processing of the collected data is all the more important than the data itself.
+IoT is a new technology that can be complicated to approach.
+In addition to the contributions of technologies such as RFID/QR Code, IoT, GSM on your Supply Chain, it is essential to bear in mind that the processing of the collected data is as important as the data itself.

 The IoT: buzzword or asset for your clients?

-In 1984, the Gartner firm estimated that only 1,000 objects were connected, compared to 17 billion in 2012.
-Logistics has its place in this massive phenomenon, and like many sectors, it puts customer satisfaction at the heart of its concerns.
-Increasingly demanding, customers are demanding greater visibility and fluidity in exchanges.
+In 1984, Gartner estimated that only 1,000 objects were connected, compared with 17 billion in 2012.
+Logistics has its place in this widespread phenomenon, and like many sectors, it is placing customer satisfaction at the heart of its concerns.
+Indeed, customers are increasingly demanding and are asking for more visibility and fluidity in their exchanges.

-The good news is that communication technologies such as IoT are beginning to respond to these demands.
-All connected sensors and objects deliver a large amount of data in real time, such as identity, location, movements, handling activities or temperature.
-The IoT makes logistics extremely transparent: decision-makers have a large amount of data at their disposal at all times.
+Good news!
+Communication technologies such as the IoT offer the beginnings of an answer to these demands.
+All sensors and connected objects deliver a large amount of data in real time, such as identity, location, movements, handling activities or temperature.
+The IoT thus makes logistics extremely transparent: at any time, decision-makers have a large amount of usable data at their disposal.

-The data collected at all times via the IoT ensures that you can make easier decisions on a daily basis.
-The installation of sensors makes predictive maintenance possible.
+The data collected at every moment via the IoT ensures that your daily decisions are made easier.
+The implementation of sensors makes predictive maintenance possible.
 You can then reduce your maintenance costs and improve the quality of your service.
-By knowing your stocks at all times, their management is greatly simplified.
+By having real time knowledge of your stocks, their management is consequently simplified.
 The tracking of your goods and products gives you a global view of your supply chain.
-Finally, by tracking the use of your equipment as closely as possible, you can control their rate of use (productivity, reduced rental time, etc.), regardless of their location.
+Finally, by closely monitoring the use of your equipment, it is possible to control their utilization rate (productivity, reduction of rental time, etc.), regardless of their location.

-To carry out this tracking, there are today 3 major technology groups.
-Each of these technologies is likely to meet your needs: RFID, GSM, and IoT.
-Understanding how they work and how they are used will enable you to choose the one that is adapted to your business and, above all, to your needs.
+To achieve this tracking, there are now 3 main groups of technologies.
+Each of these technologies is likely to meet your needs: RFID, GSM and IoT.
+Understanding how they work and how they are used will enable you to choose the one that is best suited to your business and, above all, to your needs.
 These technologies are to be considered as complementary and not competing.